The Meteor Man (film): Plot

 The Golden Lords learn of Meteor Man's secret identity and slowly diminishing powers.
 As the violence gets out of hand and the Golden Lords continue their attacks, the community members plan to make a deal with them.
 Jeff instead teaches them about fighting for their beliefs.
 A now-powerless Jeff fights Simon and is beaten up.
 Simon points his gun at Jeff, but Jeff's neighbor Earnest Moses throws a vinyl record at him, knocking the gun out of Simon's hand.
 Marvin then uses the meteor fragment to strip the Golden Lords of their guns.
 The locals stand up to the Golden Lords as they fight them alongside Marvin's dogs.
-Marvin accidentally drops the meteor, and Jeff and Simon grab the rock from both sides, gaining superpowers, and engage in a brawl.
+Marvin accidentally drops the meteor.
+Jeff and Simon grab the rock from both sides, gaining superpowers, and engage in a brawl.

 When Simon is about to throw a dumpster at Jeff, he hears Ellington barking, telling Jeff that he can win.
 Simon instead throws the dumpster at Ellington, seriously injuring him, then throws Jeff over a building.
 Jeff returns, costumed as Meteor Man.
 He ties up Simon and drains him of his powers by absorbing them.
 He then scares off the rest of the Golden Lords.
 The locals gather around Ellington, who is lying on the street, whimpering in pain.
 Jeff uses his x-ray vision to see that Ellington's ribs are broken before his powers fade away again.
 Marvin uses the last of his powers from the meteor fragment to heal Ellington’s injuries.

-Anthony Byers and his gang confront Meteor Man but are outnumbered by the Bloods and the Crips, who show up to protect Meteor Man.
-Byers and his gang are arrested after attempting to "take a vacation to the Bahamas".
+Anthony Byers and his gang confront Meteor Man, but are outnumbered by the Bloods and the Crips, who show up to protect Meteor Man.
+Byers and his gang are arrested by the approaching police officers after attempting to "take a vacation to the Bahamas".

 Production

-Although Washington was the setting, the movie was shot in the Reservoir Hill neighborhood of Baltimore, Maryland.
+Although Washington was the setting, the film was shot in the Reservoir Hill neighborhood of Baltimore, Maryland.